top of page

 • Who can avail of Social Prescribing?

-Most Social Prescribing projects in Ireland are geared towards adults over the aged of 18 years, including (but not exclusively) people: with one or more long term conditions • who need support with their mental health who are lonely or isolated who are frequent GP attendees and/or have medically unexplained symptoms who have complex social needs which affect their health and wellbeing.
-There are a number of newer Social Prescribing Projects geared towards children and young people i.e Family Support Hubs
+Most Social Prescribing projects in Ireland have traditionally focused on adults over the age of 18, including (but not limited to) individuals: living with one or more long-term health conditions needing support with their mental health experiencing loneliness or social isolation who are frequent GP attendees and/or have medically unexplained symptoms facing complex social challenges that impact their health and wellbeing However, there is a growing number of Social Prescribing projects specifically designed for children and young people, such as the SPACE Project.

 • What is the ‘Social Prescriber/ Link Worker’ role?